misc0110/FaultInjectionSimulator/README.md

     zero <address> <trigger>

 Sets the given memory address <address> to 0 when the given trigger <trigger> is reached.
-The function zeroes out one word (i.e., 32 bit).
+The function zeroes out one byte (i.e., 8 bit).

 ##### Example
 Write a zero word to address 0x6bb330 if the instruction pointer reaches 0x400b6e: `zero 0x6bb330 @0x400b6e`